hfp/xconfigure/qe/README.md

 * **`-ndiag`**: this number determines the number of ranks per pool used for dense linear algebra operations (DGEMM and ZGEMM).
 For example, if *64* ranks are used in total per node and *npool=2*, then put *ndiag=32* (QE selects the next square number which is less-equal than the given number e.g., *ndiag=25* in the previous example).
 * **`-ntg`**: specifies the number of tasks groups per pool being used for e.g., FFTs.
 One can start with `NTG=$((NUMNODES*NRANKS/(NPOOL*2)))`.
 If `NTG` becomes zero, `NTG=${NRANKS}` should be used (number of ranks per node).
 Please note the given formula is only a rule of thumb, and the number of task groups also depends on the number of ranks as the workload is scaled out.

 To run QE, below command line can be a starting point ("numbers" are presented as Shell variables to better understand the inner mechanics).
 Important for hybrid builds (MPI and OpenMP together) are the given environment variables.
-The `KMP_AFFINITY` assumes Hyperthreaded is enabled (granularity=fine), and the "scatter" policy allows to easily run less than the maximum number of Hyperthreads per core.
+The `KMP_AFFINITY` assumes Hyperthreading (SMT) is enabled (granularity=fine), and the "scatter" policy allows to easily run less than the maximum number of Hyperthreads per core.
 As a rule of thumb, OpenMP adds only little overhead (often not worth a pure MPI application) but allows to scale further out when compared to pure MPI builds.

 ```
 mpirun -bootstrap ssh -genvall \